 This one is like watching a piece of artwork that poetically comes to life.
 If you’re lucky enough to catch this on a rainy day when everyone has an umbrella, it becomes very surreal and beautiful to watch.

-Skyline gives you lots of places to visit, both urban and off the beaten path.
+Skyline gives you lots of places to visit, both urban and off-the-beaten paths.
 You can search their categories and whisk yourself far far away.